Winbobob/winbobob.github.io/README.md

   - File `index.html` is the default starting page of the site.
   - File `about.html` stores self-introduce content.
   - File `contract.html` is the contract page.
-  - Folder `project` stores project page.
+  - Folder `blogs` stores blog pages.
   - Folder `_data` stores the information of catrgories and tags in YAML file.
   - Folder `_includes` and `_layouts` stores files related to site master template.
   - Folder `_plugins` stores some customed plugins, such as YouTube video embedded script.